New York Introduces New Bill Prohibiting Addictive Social Media Content for Minors

 What Does This New Law Mean?

+Instead of the usual recommendation-based algorithm, they will now have to use a reverse chronology algorithm.

-On the other hand, reverse chronology means the content is simply shown based on the time of posting – newest to oldest – no personal preferences are taken into account.
+On the other hand, reverse chronology means the content is simply shown based on the time of posting i.e. newest to oldest, and no personal preferences are taken into account.

-There was another clause in the bill that banned companies from sending notifications to kids between 12 am and 6 am.
-But an amendment on Monday removed this provision.
+There was another clause in the bill that banned companies from sending notifications to kids between 12 and 6 AM.
+However, an amendment on Monday removed this provision.

-At the heels of this new bill, a second law was introduced in New York – the New York Child Data Protection Act.
-This prevents online sites from collecting activity data of underage users unless they have their consent.
+A second law (the New York Child Data Protection Act) was introduced in New York at the heels of the above-mentioned new bill.
+It prevents online sites from collecting activity data of underage users unless they have their consent.

 It believes that since this act will require the platforms to censor content unless the user verifies their age with a government ID, this law might pave the way for the government to keep a tab on what sites or content a user sees.

 As per a study from Harvard T.H.
 Chan School of Public Health, social media companies like Meta, TikTok, Snapchat, and YouTube earned a whopping $11 billion from advertising to minors.
-So these reactions are quite natural.
+Therefore, such reactions are quite natural.

 A similar action was also seen in Canada in March when four school boards sued Meta, ByteDance, and Snapchat for harming young minds.
 The lawsuit accused these social media giants of designing their systems in such a way that promotes compulsive use and rewires the way children behave and think.